Strawberry Simple Syrup

 Ingredients

-• Fresh or frozen strawberries – Provide the natural strawberry flavor and light color for the syrup.
+• Fresh or frozen strawberries – Provide the natural strawberry flavor and deep red color.
+Fresh berries at peak season give the most vibrant flavor, but frozen strawberries work just as well year round.

-• Water – Dissolves the sugar and allows the strawberries to gently infuse as they simmer.
+• Water – Dissolves the sugar and allows the strawberries to gently infuse as they simmer, carrying the natural berry flavor into every drop of the finished syrup.

 Variations & Add-Ins

-• Strawberry Lemon Syrup – Add 1–2 tablespoons fresh lemon juice or a strip of lemon zest while simmering for a brighter, slightly tangy finish that works beautifully in lemonade and iced tea.
+• Strawberry lemon syrup – Add 1 to 2 tablespoons of fresh lemon juice or a strip of lemon zest to the saucepan while simmering for a brighter, slightly tangy finish that pairs well in lemonade, iced tea, or sparkling water.

-• Strawberry Vanilla – Stir in ½ teaspoon vanilla extract after straining for a softer, rounded flavor that complements coffee and lattes.
+• Strawberry vanilla – Stir in half a teaspoon of vanilla extract after straining for a softer, more rounded flavor that complements coffee, lattes, and drizzling over warm pancakes or waffles.

-• Strawberry Honey – Replace part of the sugar with honey for a warmer sweetness that blends nicely into hot tea.
+• Strawberry honey – Replace half or all of the granulated sugar with a good quality honey for a warmer, more floral sweetness that blends well into hot tea and morning coffee drinks.

 Recipe Tips

-Slice strawberries evenly – Cutting the berries into similar-sized pieces helps them cook down at the same rate and release consistent flavor.
+Slice the strawberries evenly before cooking – Cutting the berries into similar sized pieces helps them cook down at the same rate and release a consistent amount of flavor into the syrup.
+Uneven pieces can leave some fruit undercooked while others break down too quickly.

-Taste before finishing – If the flavor feels light, simmer a few minutes longer to deepen the strawberry sweetness naturally.
+Taste before finishing – If the strawberry flavor feels light after straining, return the liquid to the saucepan and simmer for a few more minutes to concentrate and deepen the flavor naturally.

-Step 2: Combine ingredients in a saucepan – Add the strawberries, sugar, and water to a medium saucepan and place over medium heat.
+2. Combine the ingredients – Add the sliced strawberries, granulated sugar, and water to a medium saucepan and place over medium heat.
+Stir gently to begin dissolving the sugar before the heat builds.

-Step 3: Bring to a gentle boil – Stir occasionally with a wooden spoon or heat-safe spatula as the sugar dissolves.
-Once the mixture begins bubbling steadily, reduce the heat to maintain a gentle simmer.
+3. Bring to a gentle simmer – Stir occasionally as the sugar dissolves and the mixture warms.
+Once it begins bubbling steadily around the edges, reduce the heat to low to maintain a gentle, steady simmer.

-Step 4: Simmer – Let the mixture simmer for 10–15 minutes, stirring occasionally, until the strawberries are very soft and the liquid turns a deep red.
+4. Simmer – Let the mixture simmer for 10 to 15 minutes, stirring occasionally, until the strawberries are very soft and the liquid has turned a deep, rich red throughout.

-• Label and date clearly – Include the name and date on each jar so the recipient knows when it was made and how long it keeps.
+• Label and date clearly – Write the name and date on each jar so the recipient knows what it is and when it was made.
+A small kraft paper tag tied with twine keeps the presentation cottage-style without looking overdone.

 Freezing & Storage

-• Freezing option – Pour into freezer-safe containers or ice cube trays for small portions.
-Freeze up to 3 months and thaw in the refrigerator before using.
+• Freezer – Pour the cooled syrup into freezer-safe containers or ice cube trays for small, convenient portions and freeze for up to 3 months.
+Thaw individual portions in the refrigerator overnight before using.

-• Stir before serving – If the syrup thickens slightly after chilling, let it sit at room temperature for 10–15 minutes and stir gently before using.
+• If the syrup thickens after chilling – Let the jar sit at room temperature for 10 to 15 minutes and stir gently before using.
+The syrup will loosen back to its original pourable consistency without any reheating needed.

-Strawberry simple syrup is a sweet liquid made by simmering strawberries with sugar and water, then straining the mixture until smooth.
+Strawberry simple syrup is a sweet liquid made by simmering fresh or frozen strawberries with sugar and water, then straining until smooth and clear.
+It is thinner and more pourable than jam, which makes it easy to stir into drinks and drizzle over breakfast recipes.

 Join The Community